alisonqiu/SV-internship-Autocomplete-Component/README.md

 - [x]  allow multi select
 - [?] change the display of text fields
 - [x] Get human-readable labels from an options call piped into variable-selection dropdowns
+- [ ] We need component factories — given a variable name, we should be able to make search components that are fit to the data type and will add parameters to the search object.
+- [ ]  And we need to figure out how we are going from variable selection (cascading menus?) to filter component usage and display (like a range slider).
 - [ ] clean up my code and use more appropriate var names 😂